Who is required to complete hunter education in Alaska?

 According to Alaska law, all hunters born after January 1, 1986, and who will be hunting in certain areas in Alaska must complete hunter education certification in order to hunt in Alaska.

-Is completion of a Alaska state agency-approved course required in order to buy a license?
+Is completion of the Alaska state agency-approved course required in order to buy a license?

 Yes, in many cases.
 In order to buy a license, Alaska requires that hunters born after January 1, 1986, must first complete a course approved by the Alaska Department of Fish and Game and IHEA-USA.